Fortescue (company): Aboriginal engagement

-In August 2013, CEO Nev Power announced the company had achieved its target of awarding $1 billion in contracts to Aboriginal business by the end of 2013.
+In August 2013, CEO Nev Power announced the company had achieved its target of awarding $1 billion in contracts to Aboriginal businesses by the end of 2013.
 Fortescue had made the commitment in 2011 to award $1 billion in contracts to businesses at least 25% owned by Aboriginal Australians through its Billion Opportunities program.

 In reaching its target six months early, the company had signed 102 contracts and subcontracts with 50 businesses including $500 million worth of contracts with six Aboriginal joint ventures and Morris Corporation representing the largest-ever package of contracts awarded to Aboriginal businesses.
-Of the contracts awarded, Fortescue said more than 80% were awarded to Aboriginal businesses that were at least half indigenous owned.
+Of the contracts awarded, Fortescue said more than 80% were awarded to Aboriginal businesses that were at least half Indigenous-owned.
 Fortescue chairman Andrew Forrest told The Guardian: "The depth of what the Indigenous people have achieved and the change in direction they're taking is really historic."

+Philanthropy

+In June 2023, founder and executive chairman Andrew Forrest and his wife Nicola transferred ownership of 220 million Fortescue shares, worth about A$5 billion and roughly a fifth of their holding, to their charitable trust, the Minderoo Foundation.